DavidJKTofan/davidtofan.com/content/articles/cloudflare-data-localization.md

 Check out Matthew Prince, co-founder and CEO at Cloudflare, talking about *"giving company regional distribution controls on customer data"* [on Bloomberg Technology](https://youtu.be/FWO7HQrMyzI).

+You can find more detailed information on the [Support Page](https://support.cloudflare.com/hc/en-us/articles/360061946171-Data-Localization-Suite), specifically also what products are covered.

 * * *
 * * *